-- Safety first: This remains our top priority, and will continue to be governed by sensible safety precautions and direction from state and health authorities.
+- Safety first: This remains our top priority, and we will continue to be governed by sensible safety precautions and direction from state and health authorities.

 - Continue the academic mission of the university: Teaching, learning and research will, where prudent and possible, shift back to former operations, though they will incorporate new learning where applicable.
-We may need to change the way operate in some cases, but we will not compromise the quality of our education and research.
+We may need to change the way we operate in some cases, but we will not compromise the quality of our education and research.

 - Hold students, faculty and staff harmless to the extent possible within budget realities.

 - Incorporate learning from the shutdown: While the constraints imposed upon the campus and operations were difficult, WSU responded quickly and effectively.
-The actions taken in response to the shutdown have yielded lessons and opportunities that can help us re-imagine and reposition the university for the future.
+The actions taken in response to the shutdown have yielded lessons and opportunities that can help us reimagine and reposition the university for the future.